-Application of ethical inquiry to current ethical issues in healthcare settings with a focus on the role of the nurse.

-Prerequisites: NURS 306, NURS 307, NURS 311, NURS 326, NURS 331, NURS 350, NURS 351 Corequisites: NURS 433, NURS 437, NURS 438, NURS 439 Special Notes: This course is offered for students in the Post-Baccalaureate Nursing program.
+Application of ethical inquiry and utilization of language needed to discuss relevant ethical healthcare issues.
+Analysis of current ethical issues faced in healthcare settings, including potential outcomes for patients experiencing ethical issues in the healthcare environment, the role of the nurse, and application of ethical perspectives.
+Fosters the development of empathy for, respect of, and insight into differing ethical opinions, including Christian and other faith perspectives.
+Prerequisites: NURS 306, NURS 307, NURS 311, NURS 331, NURS 350, NURS 351.
+Corequisites: NURS 433, NURS 437, NURS 438, NURS 439.
+Special Notes: This course is offered for students in the Post-Baccalaureate Nursing program.